General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

-Statistics on communications infrastructure in Eritrea are not widely available, but it seems like landline use, mobile telephone use and internet use are all limited.
+Statistics on communications infrastructure in Eritrea are not widely available, but landline use, mobile telephone use and internet use are all limited.
 Travellers should be able to find an internet cafe in Asmara, but outside of the capital and other big cities even finding phones may be difficult.
 The international dialling code for Eritrea is 291 and city codes are not in use.

 Eritrea has no official language but Tigrinya and Arabic are the most widely spoken languages, and English and Italian are also widely understood.